Junior Firpo: International career

 Despite being born in the Dominican Republic, he has spent the majority of his life in Spain and continues to hold citizenship for both countries.
-On 9 October 2015, he played the entire second half of a 0–6 non-FIFA friendly loss for the Dominican Republic senior national team against the Brazil Olympic team.
+On 9 October 2015, he played the entire second half of a 6–0 non-FIFA friendly loss for the Dominican Republic national team against the Brazil Olympic team.

 On 31 August 2018, Junior was called up to the Spain under-21 team for two 2019 UEFA European Under-21 Championship qualifying matches against Albania and Northern Ireland.
 He made his debut on 7 September, starting in a 3–0 win against the former.

+On 28 February 2024, Junior announced that he would represent the Dominican Republic going forward following talks with the national team's manager.

+He made his debut on 23 March 2024 in a friendly against Aruba.